hallvard/emfjson/docs/format/index.md

 # JSON Format

+EMFJson aims to offer an alternative format to the default XML format (XMI) used by the Eclipse Modeling Framework to serialize
+ Ecore models.

-EMFJson format aims to simplify the definition of EMF models by using a more human readable format than the default XML format prodived by the EMF framework.
-It also simplifies the use of EMF data models in modern development stack that invlove different technologies and make heavy use of JSON, for example when developing Web applications.
+It also simplifies the use of EMF data models in modern development stack that involve different technologies and make heavy use of JSON, for example when developing Web applications.

-EMFJson format is simple and customizable and preserves the specificities of EMF, e.g. object fragment identifiers, inter and cross documents references.
+EMFJson format is simple and customizable and preserves the features of the XMI format, e.g. object fragment identifiers, inter and cross object references.

 ## JSON Document

-A JSON document contains the description of a model.
+A JSON document is the actual representation of a Resource.
 It can contain a single element as a JSON Object or a collection of elements as a JSON Array.

-Below a document containing a single element.
-The element is an object of type `EClass` and contains 2 features, being respectively an `EAttribute` and a `EReference`.
+The document shown below represents a Resource containing a single element.
+The element is an object of type `EClass` and contains 2 features, respectively an `EAttribute` and a `EReference`.

 ```json
 {